 - W Bali Seminyak: A picture-perfect 5-star retreat located directly on the beach.
 Rooms are modern & spacious, offering dramatic sea & garden views.
 Upgrade to one of their marvelous villas, featuring your own private pool, for a world-class Bali relaxation experience.

-✓ Best area in Bali for budget travellers interested in the island’s infamous nightlife
+✓ Top-rated area in Bali for budget travellers interested in the island’s infamous nightlife

-Ever since experiencing the brash attitude of Kuta firsthand, I always scratched my head wondering why it’s one of the most popular areas to stay in Bali.
+Ever since experiencing the brash attitude of Kuta firsthand, I always scratched my head wondering why it’s one of the most popular parts of the island to stay in Bali among backpackers.
 It’s busy, noisy, and obnoxious, all things that are completely antithetical to the popular image of the island.

 But I digress.
 Even if Kuta was not my cup of Bintang, it’s among the best areas to stay in Bali if you’re really looking to let loose.
 (And I mean really go nuts.)